Kseniia Sinitsyna: 2019–2020 season: Youth Olympics Games medals

-For the 2019–20 season, Sinitsyna was assigned to 2019 JGP USA in Lake Placid, New York.
-However, she withdrew due to visa issues.
-She was reassigned to 2019 JGP Russia in Chelyabinsk, Russia, where she won the silver medal with a score of 204.25 behind Kamila Valieva.
-At the 2019 JGP Italy, Sinitsyna placed first in both the short program and the free skate with new personal best scores and won her first Junior Grand Prix gold medal.
-These results qualified her to the 2019–20 Junior Grand Prix Final, where she placed fourth.

-At the 2020 Russian Championships, an error in the short program led to her placing fifteenth, but she climbed to fifth place overall with a fourth-place finish in the free skate.
+Going on to make her senior national debut at the 2020 Russian Championships, an error in the short program led to her placing fourteenth in that segment, but she rallied back with a fourth-place free skate to finish in fifth place overall.

-Sinitsyna won the silver medal at the 2020 Winter Youth Olympics behind You Young of South Korea and ahead of Russian teammate Anna Frolova.
+Named to the 2020 Winter Youth Olympic team, Sinitsyna won the silver medal in the girls' singles event behind You Young of South Korea and ahead of Russian teammate Anna Frolova.
 In the team event, she placed first individually to help her team (Arlet Levandi of Estonia, Alina Butaeva / Luka Berulava of Georgia, and Utana Yoshida / Shingo Nishiyama of Japan) win the gold medal.

-Sinitsyna placed seventh at the 2020 Russian Junior Championships after falling on the downgraded combination in the short program.
-Therefore, Sinitsyna did not qualify for the 2020 World Junior Championships but was named the first alternative.
+Sinitsyna subsequently concluded her season with a seventh-place finish at the 2020 Russian Junior Championships.

 2020–2021 season

 Sinitsyna injured her leg over the summer before the start of the 2020–21 season and subsequently became ill, causing her to miss the domestic fall competitive season and the 2021 Russian Championships.
 She returned to the competition in early February 2021, winning the domestic Prizes of Elena Tchaikovskaia competition.
-She attempted a quad toe loop for the first time at the event but popped it into a single despite landing it successfully during her warm-up.
+She attempted a quadruple toe loop for the first time at the event but popped it into a single despite landing it successfully during her warm-up.
 This marked the first time Sinitsyna attempted a quadruple jump in competition.

 2021–2022 season: Senior international debut

-Sinitsyna debuted her programs for the 2021–22 season at the 2021 Russian test skate event in early September, where she skated her short program cleanly but made several mistakes in her free program, including falling on an attempted quad toe loop.
-Sinitsyna and her team decided to remove the quad from her free skate in advance of her first Grand Prix assignment, the 2021 Skate America, due to an injury.
+Sinitsyna debuted her programs for the 2021–22 season at the 2021 Russian Test Skate event in early September, where she skated her short program cleanly but made several mistakes in her free program, including falling on an attempted quadruple toe loop.
+Due to an injury, Sinitsyna and her team decided to remove the quad from her free skate in advance of her first Grand Prix assignment, 2021 Skate America.

 At Skate America, Sinitsyna skated a clean short program to place third in the segment behind compatriots Alexandra Trusova and Daria Usacheva.
 She was fifth in the free skate, dropping to fifth place overall.
 She was again third after the short program at her second event, the 2021 Internationaux de France, dropping to fourth overall after the free skate with three underrotated triple jumps.

-Competing at the 2022 Russian Championships, Sinitsyna placed ninth.
+In December, Sinitsyna competed at the 2022 Russian Championships, where she finished in eighth place.

+In early March 2022, the ISU banned all figure skaters and officials from Russia and Belarus from attending the World Championships due to the Russian invasion of Ukraine in late February.

+2022–2023 season

+Due to Russian skaters being banned from competing at international competitions, Sinitsyna instead competed domestically on the Russian Grand Prix series.
+She won the bronze medal at 2022 Russian Grand Prix III, Kazan and finishing fourth at 2022 Russian Grand Prix VI, Perm.

+Sinitsyna subsequently competed at the 2023 Russian Championships, finishing in seventh place overall.
+Although assigned to compete at the 2023 Russian Grand Prix Final in March, Sinitsyna was forced to withdraw from the event due to sustaining a fibular stress fracture.